JoinCODED/WS-Dart-M3-Conditionals/01_conditions/03_switch.md

 }
 ```

-We added our first `case`, by writing the `case` keyword followed by the value that `if` matched, it will execute the code bellow it.
+We added our first `case`, by writing the `case` keyword followed by the value that `if` matched, it will execute the code below it.

-Then we write the `break` keyword that ensures that we exist the `switch` statement.
+Then, we wrote the `break` keyword to ensure that we exited the `switch` statement.

 Let's add the rest of our cases: